 Here’s why: ships can, and do, vary their sailing speed, their route and their destination.

 Marine fuel is very expensive.
 It costs hundreds of dollars a tonne.
 Many tonnes are burnt per day, per ship in normal operations.
 As you might imagine, sailing slowly burns relatively little fuel.
 Sailing quickly burns a comparatively large amount of fuel.
 So far, so obvious.

 But readers may not be aware that a ship speeding up a little bit when it is already sailing fast burns up a disproportionately huge amount of fuel for a tiny increase in speed.
 Likewise, throttling back on the speed can also save a disproportionately large amount of fuel.
-This graph and accompanying text explains the phenomenon in detail.

 It is therefore essential for shipping companies to manage their fuel consumption prudently.
 It is an extravagant waste of money to burn huge amounts of fuel sailing a ship at speed simply to have that same vessel waiting around uselessly in Sydney for weeks at a time for a berth.

 Accordingly, if a shipping company knows that a ship will be delayed for literally weeks in Sydney then it will instruct its ship master to slow down, or to go to another port first, so that the ship’s arrival time matches the forecast slot for an open berth.